 Social protection statistics - overview

-In 2017, expenditure on all types of social protection in the EU-27 was equivalent to 28 % of GDP.
+In 2019, expenditure on all types of social protection in the EU was equivalent to 28.1 % of GDP.

-In 2017, old age and sickness/healthcare together accounted for close to two thirds (66 %) of the EU-27’s social protection expenditure.
+In 2019, old age and sickness/healthcare together accounted for close to two thirds (66.9 %) of the EU’s social protection expenditure.

-This article analyses recent statistics on social protection in the European Union (EU); this encompasses interventions from public or private bodies intended to relieve households and individuals of the burden of a defined set of risks or needs, provided that there is neither a simultaneous reciprocal nor an individual arrangement involved.
+This article analyses recent statistics on social protection in the European Union (EU).
+These encompass interventions from public or private bodies intended to relieve households and individuals of the burden of a defined set of risks or needs, provided that there is neither a simultaneous reciprocal nor an individual arrangement involved.
 The most common risks and needs are those associated with: sickness/healthcare; invalidity and disability; old age; parental responsibilities; the loss of a spouse or parent; unemployment; housing; and social exclusion.

-In 2017, expenditure on social protection relative to gross domestic product (GDP) was 28.1 % in the EU-27.
-Across the EU Member States, this ratio was highest in France (34.1 %), while Denmark and Finland also reported ratios above 30.0 % and Germany (29.7 %) just below this level.
-By contrast, social protection expenditure represented less than 17.0 % of GDP in Bulgaria, Malta, Estonia, Lithuania, Ireland and Latvia, with the lowest ratio among the Member States registered in Romania (14.4 %); Turkey recorded an even lower ratio, at 12.3 %.
+In 2019, expenditure on social protection relative to gross domestic product (GDP) was 28.1 % in the EU.
+Across the EU Member States, this ratio was highest in France (33.6 %), while Denmark (31.3 %), Germany (30.3 %) and Finland (30.0 %) also reported ratios of at least 30.0 %.
+By contrast, social protection expenditure represented less than 17.0 % of GDP in Hungary, Bulgaria, Lithuania, Estonia, Latvia, Malta and Romania, with the lowest ratio among the Member States registered in Ireland (13.6 %).
+Among the non-EU countries Turkey recorded an even lower ratio, at 12.5 %.

-In Finland, expenditure on social protection relative to GDP was 5.6 percentage points higher in 2017 than it had been in 2008 (at the onset of the global financial and economic crisis).
-This was the largest increase recorded among any of the EU Member States during this period, ahead of a 3.3 point increase in France and a 3.2 point increase in the Netherlands; Norway (6.6 points) and Switzerland (4.7 points) also recorded relatively large increases.
-By contrast, Lithuania, Malta, Hungary (note there is a break in series) and Ireland each recorded lower ratios of social protection expenditure to GDP in 2017 when compared with 2008; this was also the case in Serbia.
+In Finland, expenditure on social protection relative to GDP was 1.1 percentage points higher in 2019 than it had been in 2009 (at the low point of the global financial and economic crisis).
+This was the largest increase recorded among any of the EU Member States during this period, ahead of increases of 1.0 points in Poland, 0.9 points in Italy and 0.8 points in Croatia.
+Larger increases were recorded among some of the non-EU countries shown in Table 1: 3.2 points in Norway, 2.2 points in Iceland and 1.9 points in Switzerland.

 Social protection expenditure and GDP rates of change